alanrogers/eghop/src/suggested.md

     immunity responses exhibited signatures of positive selection.
 In summary, we established the first draft genome of  the mandrill of value for studies on evolution and human health."

-1. [Galtier and Rouselle.
-2020][galtier20:g] How much does Ne vary among species?

-  * "We assess the magnitude of variation in drift power among species of animals via its effect on the mutation load. ...
-We estimate that the power of drift varies by a factor of at least 500 between large-Ne and small-Ne species of animals, i.e., an order of magnitude more than the among-species variation in genetic diversity."

 1. [He et al. 2019][he19:nc] Long-read assembly of the Chinese rhesus macaque genome and identification of ape-specific structural